 The aim of the wider development is to improve the environment of the shopping centre and enhance the retail experience for the Centre’s 21 million customers who visit annually, by ensuring that the most popular high street brands are located within The Bridges.

 The Bridges Shopping Centre, in the heart of Sunderland features more than 100 shops, including major stores such as Debenhams, H&M, Bank, Topshop/Topman, Pandora and Next.

 Boundary Mill Superstore – Colne

-Our design involved a new superstore on two storeys with associated warehousing, offices, coffee shop and ancillary accommodation, along with external works to support approximately 1000 car parking spaces and a bus park.
+Alongside the two storeys of retail space, we designed the associated warehousing, offices, and ancillary accommodation, along with external works to support approximately 1000 car parking spaces and a bus park.

-Alongside the superstore, the project included the design for a separate traditional style restaurant with 300 covers, tourist information and retail pavilions and a maintenance store with generators and a sprinkler plant.
+The project incorporated a separate traditional style restaurant with 300 covers, tourist information, retail pavilions and a maintenance store with generators and a sprinkler plant.

 Wythenshawe Hospital New Modular Retail Building

 Bowman Riley provided the detailed design for a modular building at Wythenshawe Hospital, part of the University Hospital Southern Manchester NHS Foundation Trust.